Kit History

 In 1978, the "Toon" were relegated to Division Two and were going nowhere until ex-England skipper Kevin Keegan was persuaded to join the club as captain.
 A new crest introduced at the start of the 1983-84 season was intended to presage a new period of progress and achievement.
 A stylised disc made up of the letters NUFC, it was embroidered on to the striped home shirts in silver-grey, making it virtually invisible.
 Nevertheless, Keegan inspired both players and fans and led the side to promotion in storming style in 1984.

-The new style crest was not particularly popular and in 1988 it was replaced by a more traditional but streamlined design that borrowed several elements from the city coat of arms, such as the supporters (a pair of sea-horses) while newcastle united crest 1989the cross of St George appears on a blue pennant rather than a white one (possibly to avoid any suggestion of the colours of the team's greatest rivals, Sunderland.)
+The new style crest was not particularly popular and in 1988 it was replaced by a more traditional but streamlined design that borrowed several elements from the city coat of arms, such as the supporters (a pair of sea-horses) while the cross of St George appears on a blue pennant rather than a white one (possibly to avoid any suggestion of the colours of the team's greatest rivals, Sunderland.)
 The centre-piece is a shield in the club's famous stripes.
 This elegant design has proved both popular and durable and served unchanged for over 20 years.

 When Keegan retired the club was wracked by board room struggles that ultimately saw Toon relegated again in 1989.
 With money drying up, star players such as Paul Gascoigne were sold off and support dwindled.
 In 1992, United were struggling to fend off relegation to Division Three and losing up to £700,000 a year in interest charges alone when Sir John Hall took control and appointed Kevin Keegan, out of football since he retired as a player in 1984, as manager.

 In 1999 the highly respected Bobby Robson returned to his native city to take over as manager.
 He stabilised the club and led them back into regular European Champions League competition.
 After a row in 2004, Robson was controversially replaced with Graeme Souness.
 Newcastle were transformed into serious contenders for domestic and European honours but have so far failed to deliver, despite the devoted support of the Toon Army of supporters that regularly fills their ground.
 The signing of Michael Owen in 2005 added yet another hero to United's tradition of great centre-forwards but the back room struggles and mismanagement that have dogged this famous club intensified.
-In May 2007 chairman, Freddy Shepherd sold his majority shareholding to Mike Ashley, a previously reclusive entrepreneur who took to sitting with fans in the stands rather than the directors' box.
+In May 2007 the club's owners, the Hall family and chairman, Freddy Shepherd sold theeir majority shareholding to Mike Ashley, a previously reclusive entrepreneur who took to sitting with fans in the stands rather than the directors' box.
 Ashley brought Kevin Keegan back as manager, a coup greeted with enthusiasm by the Toon Army but his decision to create a "continental management structure" that included Denis Wise as Executive Director (Football) as well as executives with responsibility for player recruitment, "technical co-ordination" and "operations" resulted in chaos.
 Keegan resigned after 232 days leading to vociferous demonstrations by supporters against Ashley and the board.

 Ashley announced that he was putting the club up for sale and appointed Joe Kinnear as interim manager.
 When no buyer came forward, Ashley announced his intention to stay with the club and appoint Kinnear as permanent manager but ill-health forced Kinnear to withdraw.
 On 1 April 2009, with the team struggling near the foot of the table, Alan Shearer agreed to become interim-manager while Denis Wise departed a few days later.
 It was, however, far too late and Shearer was unable to save the club from relegation.